Food Insecurity in Marin

 For many weeks in late October and early November 2025, SNAP recipients in our county - and across the nation - were subjected to a cruel whiplash of rulings and appeals which created confusion and anxiety.
 Marin County saw a substantial increase in traffic to food banks and local food pantries, and nonprofit organizations were stretched thin as they worked around the clock to get food distributed.

-On November 10, we subsequently learned from our County partners that the federal funds for SNAP beneficiaries were finally transferred in full, for the month of November.
-This was a huge relief for thousands of our neighbors.
 We want to assure all those who provided support that the contributions made to this fund will continue to be deployed for the purpose intended: to ensure our neighbors have continued access to the food they need and deserve.

-While the immediate emergency with SNAP funding has abated, if you're interested in supporting MCF's ongoing work in ensuring food security throughout Marin County, your donation is always appreciated!
+If you're interested in supporting MCF's ongoing work in ensuring food security throughout Marin County, your donation is always appreciated!

 Donate here